-The Big D’s home prices have been skyrocketing with home owners and renters improving their desirability to the Dallas' urban neighborhoods full of Millennials.
+Investing in Dallas real estate is always considered a good decision by seasoned rental property investors.
+Cities like Dallas have seen residential exodus characteristics with both domestic and international immigration.
+The Big D’s home prices have been skyrocketing with homeowners and renters improving their desirability to the Dallas' urban neighborhoods full of Millennials.
 You should invest in Dallas investment properties because of its favorable business climate and Texas’ low taxes are pulling in innovative companies that strengthen the city's economic diversity.

-New York may have been the city that never sleeps with several cultural attractions, fashion icons and trendsetting architectural designs but it’s been falling behind recently.
+New York may have been the city that never sleeps with several cultural attractions, fashion icons, and trendsetting architectural designs but it’s been falling behind recently.
 Now Dallas has taken over as the hot destination for savvy and new real estate investors.
 Since 2010, about 100 firms have moved into DFW from other states, including Toyota North America from California and Topgolf from Illinois.

 Why Should You Invest In Dallas Real Estate?

-11 Reasons to Invest in The Dallas Real Estate Market
+Top Reasons to Invest in The Dallas Real Estate Market

-1. Booming Economy of Dallas
+2. Booming Economy of Dallas

 With the influx of new investors, the city has seen a much more diversified economic reach, making it the number one reason to invest in the Dallas Real Estate Market.
 Located in Texas and traditionally known for the oil business, the modern Metropolis has seen its economy grow stronger than before.
-This can be attributed to sectors like education, technology and communications that has made it impossible for investors with steady incomes to purchase residential properties.
+This can be attributed to sectors like education, technology, and communications that have made it impossible for investors with steady incomes to purchase residential properties.

-2. Population Growth
+3. Population Growth

-Closely related with the 4% annual growing economy over the recent past, Dallas registered a significant population growth.
-The city that had its roots in the small-scale farming sector was boosted by the oiling business to become an urban cultural and business center.
+It is expected to add 1,393,623 more residents.
+For the second decade in a row, that would be the highest number of new residents for any metro area, the company says.
+Dallas that had its roots in the small-scale farming sector was boosted by the oiling business to become an urban cultural and business center.

-4. Growth of Airbnb
+4. Growth of Short-Term Rentals

 The vacation rental giant is on track to be a $200 million-a-year force in Texas, with Dallas among the cities leading the charge.
 Booked Airbnb listings in Dallas grew by 34 percent last year, according to data analyzed by the Dallas Business Journal.
-This could be a green flag to invest in Dallas housing market.
+This could be a green flag to invest in the Dallas short-term rental market.

 5. Low Cost of Living In Dallas

-7. High Rent to Home Price Ratio
+6. High Rent to Home Price Ratio

-8. Dallas Has Low Crime Risks Neighborhoods
+7. Dallas Has Low Crime Risks Neighborhoods

-9. Technology and Innovation in Dallas
+8. Technology and Innovation in Dallas

 The youth may provide creative new ideas into the real estate businesses and other start-ups.
-Dallas has already established itself as a startup hub and is considered as one of the most high-tech cities in the world.
+Dallas has already established itself as a startup hub and is considered one of the most high-tech cities in the world.
 Dallas boasts of rapid growth in the number of venture capitalists and integration of technology into the city landscape.

-10. Invest In Dallas | Get Government Incentives
+9. Invest In Dallas | Get Government Incentives

 ACHIEVING THE VISION.
-Strategically engaged in economic development, where government works with the business community to overcome obstacles to growth and markets itself locally, nationally and globally.
+Strategically engaged in economic development, where government works with the business community to overcome obstacles to growth and markets itself locally, nationally, and globally.
 This makes for one more strong reason to invest in Dallas, Texas.